-• There can be no more than a 1⁄4" maximum vertical elevation difference between sidewalk surfaces
+- There can be no more than a 1⁄4" maximum vertical elevation difference between sidewalk surfaces. - Any Changes between a 1⁄4" and a 1⁄2" should be beveled.

-Shared Use Path (Supplemental Notice):
+Shared-Use Path (R302.2.2 & R304):

-- Running slope (path not parallel to roadway) is 5.00% or less. - Running slope (path parallel to roadway) should match road grade or be less than 5% if roadway grade is less than 5%. - Cross slope is 2.00% or less for the entire width of the path. - Ramp width shall match shared used path width.
+- Running slope (path not parallel to roadway) is 5.0% or less. - Running slope (path parallel to roadway) should match road grade or be less than or equal to 5.0% if roadway grade is less than 5.0%. - Cross slope is 2.1% or less for the entire width of the path. - Ramp width shall match shared-use path width.

-Median/Traffic Island/Pedestrian Refuge (R302.3.1):
+Median/Traffic Island/Pedestrian Refuge (R302.2.1):

-- PAR is provided that connects to each crosswalk. - Detectable Warning surfaces should be placed at least 2 ft apart from each other and extend the entire width of the opening. - Minimum width of a median/island/refuge shall be 6 feet to require detectable warning surface.
+- PAR is provided that connects to each crosswalk. - Detectable Warning Surfaces should be placed at least 2 feet apart from each other and extend the entire width of the opening. - Minimum width of a median/island/refuge shall be 6 feet to require detectable warning surface.

-Driveways (R 204.2):
+Driveways (R205.7):

-Driveways with planting strip:
+Driveways with Planting Strip:

-• Sidewalk through the driveway width shall be no more than 2.00% max cross slope for 4 feet minimum.
+- Driveways with yield or stop-control devices or traffic signals, must have detectable warning surfaces where the sidewalk meets the driveway (R305.2.8). - Sidewalk through the driveway width shall be no more than 2.1% max cross slope for 4 feet minimum.